denizgursoy/gotouch/src/customize/template-project.md

 }
 ```

+## Templating directory and file names

+You can use values in directory or file names in your template project.
+For example, you can use `ProjectName` default value
+in your files/directories of template project.
+If user enters module name as`github.com/denigursoy/foo` and then `ProjectName`
+default value will be `foo`.
+During the templating file with the name <code v-pre>{{ .ProjectName }}.txt</code> will be `foo.txt`.

 ## Using sprig functions

 During templating, you can use [sprig functions](http://masterminds.github.io/sprig/).
-You can use `uuidv4` function of spring to
+For example, You can use `uuidv4` function of spring to
 generate unique IDs.

 Source file: